How to create better Color Halftone effects in Photoshop

 Selecting the Color Halftone filter in Photoshop

-In the Color Halftone dialog box, the Max Radius value at the top sets the maximum size of the dots, in pixels.
+In the Color Halftone dialog box, the Max Radius value sets the maximum size of the dots in pixels.

-And each Channel option sets the angle for a specific color’s dot pattern (1 is for cyan, 2 is magenta, 3 is yellow and 4 is black).
+Each Channel option sets the angle for a specific color’s dot pattern (1 is cyan, 2 is magenta, 3 is yellow, and 4 is black).
 Where the dots overlap, the colors mix together to create new colors.
 At least, that’s the idea.

-I generally leave the Channel options set to their defaults and the only value I change is the dot size (the Max Radius).
+I generally leave the Channels set to their defaults; the only value I change is the dot size (Max Radius).

 The Color Halftone filter options in Photoshop